mbrezu/Shovel/ClGettingStarted.md

 ShovelScript is a variation on the 'infix Scheme' theme.
 It is simpler than JavaScript, and a description can be found in [ShovelScriptSpec.md](ShovelScriptSpec.md).
-A reader of the present document would be greatly served by some Scheme or JavaScript knowledge.
+A reader of the present document would be greatly helped by some Scheme or JavaScript knowledge.
 The factorial script above is JavaScript-like, but:

  * `function` is shortened to `fn`;